posts for march 2014.

 on early evening, we arrived in molde. there, we took a photo of our ship:

-on the late evening, we visited kristiansund for a bit longer. there, we walked a bit around in the harbour:
+on the late evening, we visited kristiansund for a bit longer. there, we walked a bit around in the harbor:

 somewhen later, there was an announcement on the ship that northern lights could be seen. when we reached the sun deck, we only saw the leftovers, which were essentially only visible by camera and very high sensitivity settings. here’s a photo of people waiting for the aurora to become stronger (again):